Imarcus/OctoUML/README.md

 configuration.setGrammarPath("<location of project>")
 ```

+**Fixing JavaFX issue**
+JavaFx is now a seperate module and you need to add the JavaFX SDK as follows:
+1. Download the JavaFX JDK from here: https://gluonhq.com/products/javafx/
+2. If you use eclipse, follow the instructions step by step: https://openjfx.io/openjfx-docs/#install-javafx

 ## Contributors

 If you want to contribute or have any questions regarding the project contact **marcus.i@live.se**